Your divorce is final. Now what?

 - Take control of your career.
 If you need to increase your income to meet your expenses and life goals, consider a job change.
 You may have been working part-time especially if you have kids and had a second income to rely on.

 - Get a good handle on your expenses now that you won't have that other income to rely on.
 Using a monthly expense form will be helpful in keeping track of expenses and seeing where the money goes.
-We can provide you with one.
+(I'm happy to provide you with a copy)

 - Take charge of your investments.
 You may have received assets in your divorce.
 Make sure they are invested in fitting your risk tolerance and time frame and not your exes.